Issues Important to

 Alaskans and the AIP

-Items not in the platform are identified in RED
+Topics not mentioned in the platform (identified in RED):

 Constitution